 Source: Scalloped Sweet Potatoes

-Rich, creamy, and oh so very comforting, these Scalloped Sweet Potatoes by Taylor Kiser are a delicious addition to any Thanksgiving celebration.
+Rich, creamy, and oh-so-very comforting, these Scalloped Sweet Potatoes by Taylor Kiser are a delicious addition to any Thanksgiving celebration.
 This healthy carb meal is composed of thinly sliced sweet potato layered in between a velvety and garlicky Alfredo-like sauce made with cauliflower and almond milk.
 After some time in the oven, the potatoes become tender and the thick sauce becomes golden brown on top.
-Sprinkle with parsley and pepper and serve steaming hot!
+Sprinkle with parsley and pepper and serve it steaming hot!

 Source: Sweet Potato Casserole